-Many of you are moving to a remote-work strategy as you implement procedures designed to maintain a healthy, safe and productive work environment for your employees, clients and community during the coronavirus disease 2019 (COVID‑19) pandemic.
-To help transition your team to a remote-work strategy, we’ve put together this guide of best practices for maintaining productivity while working from home.
+Now that we’ve all moved to a remote-work strategy to maintain a safe and productive work environment during the COVID‑19 pandemic, the cracks in a work-from-home model are starting to reveal themselves.
+To help keep your team healthy and connected, we’ve put together this guide of best practices for maintaining productivity while working from home.

 1. Choose a work environment for productivity.